brombal/stylix-docs/markdown/selectors.md

 The use of `&` here applies the hover styles directly to this element, rather than its descendants.
 Without the `&`, the selector would only match hovered elements *within* the `<a>`, which is probably not what is intended.

-The `&` is useful in a variety of situations.
-Style objects can be nested infinitely deep, and selectors without the `&` symbol will be appended to the parent selector.
+Style objects can be nested infinitely deep, and the `&` symbol will always be replaced with the entire selector immediately above the object where it is defined.
+Selectors without the `&` symbol will be appended to the parent selector.
 You can use `&` anywhere that you want the selector to result in anything other than this default behavior.

 ## `$css` all the way down